 Jessie has always had a passion for the arts.
 She grew up in a household of artists and craftsmen.
 At a young age she started to take art classes in sculpting and ceramics.
-Enjoying the tactile experience of working with her hands she began working in metalsmithing and beading.
-She created her first business, Jessie's Jewels, at the age of 12, where she sold jewelry to her friends, family and school teachers.
+Enjoying the tactile experience of working with her hands she began working in jewelry making and beading.
+She created her first business, Jessie's Jewels, at the age of 12, where she sold jewelry to her mom’s friends, family and her school teachers.

-Jessie is a member of Providence Artisans.
+Jessie is a member of Providence Artisans market.
 Her work can be found in local galleries and shops, at the Hope Street Artisan's Market, Waterfire Arts Plaza, Scituate Arts Festival and other local art festivals.
 When Jessie is not working in her studio or teaching art workshops she can be found spinning her hula hoop (sometimes on fire) or spending time in nature.

 Sustainable Oceans: Sprout Gallery, Warren, RI (October 2019)